Fgdou/sr_project/doc/report.md

 ## Game Logic
 All the game logic is based on the server, and the server handle every movement and action.
 How every, only the changements are sent to the player.
 Meaning: the player gets all the information of the game, and then gets only the new directions of the other players.
 This way, the networks have less data to transfer.

+## Player in the same position
+If 2 players goes on the same tile at once, then both player will loose.
+This is because the game will start by moving the player, and then check if they are colliding with other players.

+2 Playes can't eat the same apple, because they will die on the same tile.

 # Responsive
 The goal of the website is to be able to be played on a computer and a phone.
 For that, gesture and css on mobile is implemented.